brenoslivio/SegmentationCellCycles/README.md

 ### Evaluating Segmentation methods

 To evaluate the segmentations methods it will be created segmentations masks by hand using [labelme](https://github.com/wkentaro/labelme), a tool for Image Polygonal Annotation with Python.
+The masks are found [here](https://github.com/brenoslivio/SegmentationCellCycles/tree/main/Data/TrueMask).

 The segmentations created by hand will be compared to the region-based and clustering methods, calculating the Intersection over Union (IoU) score, the Jaccard Index.

 ![IoU](https://raw.githubusercontent.com/brenoslivio/SegmentationCellCycles/main/Images/iou_examples.png)

 ### Connected-component labeling

-After generating segmentation we have to label the connected components.
-Connected-component labeling is used in computer vision to detect connected regions in binary digital images.
+After generating segmentation masks we have to label the connected components.
+Connected-component labeling is used in computer vision to detect connected regions in binary digital images [3].
 We can extract the blobs for the Nuclei using this method.

 ## Examples